k0emt/docker-node-express/examples/redis-node-one-to-one/README.md

 ## Viewing the app server

-Depending on the number of node-app servers you specify to run:
+In the docker-compose.yml file we mapped the web servers port 8081 to our local port 4001:

 - <http://localhost:4001>